reduckted/GitWebLinks/README.md

 ## Release Notes

+### 1.2.1

+* Added support for Visual Studio Team Services repositories in collections.

 ### 1.2.0

 * Added the ability to generate links using the current branch name of current commit hash.